TrevorEngland23/Data-Engineering-Pipeline/README.md

    #todo : create point to site vpn instead of opening the port in the router.
     A. Create a Windows VM. this can be done directly on your macbook with something like parallels, or you can use Azure.
-    B. Modify your NSG rules to allow RDP connection inbound, and https outbound, and port 1433 outbound for the Docker container.
+    B. Modify your NSG rules to allow RDP connection inbound, and https outbound, and port 1433 outbound for the Docker container.  **NOTE**: This is not the most secure method.
+At the end of the project, I might create a P2S VPN Gateway to demonstrate how that looks, but keep in mind if you follow that route you will be paying for the VPN and it's associated public IP's that it requires.
     C. Head back to ADF, click the express link and follow the installation guide.
     D. In my case, I had to login to my home internet router and create a port forwarding rule to map to my MacBooks private IP address over port 1433.
     E. You'll also need to install a Java Runtime Engine on your Windows VM for parsing the parqet files in a later step.
 DROP LINK This is what I used.
 Once you install this, you'll need to go into your Windows VM settings and create an environment variable called           "JAVA_HOME" and paste the full path to where the JRE was installed.
 Then, under that you'll need to create a new Path for the JRE.
 Again, after this, create a new path that references the BIN folder of the JRE.